CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 5. Output message shows whether the file is **unchanged** or **modified**.

- # How to Run the Script
+ # HOW THE SCRIPT RUN

 1. Make sure Python is installed on your system.
 You can download it from python.org.